ThoughtWorksInc/Dsl.scala/README.md

 }
 ```

-Note that a keyword is a simply case class.
+Note that a keyword is a plain case class.
 You need a `!` prefix to the keyword to activate the DSL.

 It's done.
 We can test it in ScalaTest: